Healthy fats or fat free?

 What are Healthy Fats for Weight Loss?

 The fats we call healthy fats are naturally occurring dietary fats.
-These have been shown to benefit the heart, improve blood glucose and insulin levels as well as lowering LDL cholesterol levels.
+These have been shown to benefit the heart and improve blood glucose.
+They have also been shown to improve insulin levels and reduce low-density lipoprotein (LDL) cholesterol levels.
 This is sometimes refereed to as the bad cholesterol.

 Fat nutrition facts for weight loss